godotengine/godot-website/collections/_article/dev-snapshot-godot-4-7-dev-5.md

 ### Shaders: Implement inline text shader previews

 A long-awaited quality-of-life addition to the text shader editor comes courtesy of [Yuri Rubinsky](https://github.com/Chaosus), with his PR [GH-117726](https://github.com/godotengine/godot/pull/117726) bringing inline previews.
-This aims to reduce the amount of guesswork when constucting text shaders, as now one can readily see the resulting effects within the text editor itself:
+This is a C++ implementation of [Godot Shader Previewer](https://github.com/cashew-olddew/godot-shader-previewer), a popular addon written in GDScript by [Cashew OldDew](https://github.com/cashew-olddew).
+Much like the addon before it, this aims to reduce the amount of guesswork when constucting text shaders, as now one can readily see the resulting effects within the text editor itself:

 <img src="/storage/blog/dev-snapshot-godot-4-7-dev-5/shader-inline-preview-1.webp" alt="Showcase of the text shader inline preview on a simple selection"/>